okta/odyssey/packages/odyssey-react-mui/src/labs/README.md

 ## Production Readiness

-This project has not yet hit version 1.0.0 and is still in active development.

-That said, it is beyond the early alpha stage in some key areas.
-For some early-adopters that means it is good enough to use for real things.
-Some other people think this means it is not ready yet.

-Even though the project is in development, effort is still made to keep the API stable.
-Patch versions are intended for backwards-compatible changes and minor versions are intended for backwards-incompatible changes.

-If you plan to use this for something real, you should either pin the exact version (maximum safety) or pin the major and minor versions (only accept backwards-compatible upgrades).
+Odyssey is production-ready and available to use for real things.
+The API is stable for the duration of the point-release, meaning that while Odyssey is in version 1.x.x, there will be no changes that break the API.

+**Odyssey Labs** is the home for components that are usable, but not feature-complete.
+At minimum, they'll provide a good jumping-off point for your project; however, they are not guaranteed to have full support for the full suite of things that Odyssey provides, such as RTL support, internationalization, etc.

+This project follows semantic versioning conventions:

+- **Major point releases** may include breaking changes, but the API is stable for the duration of the major point release (for example, 1.x.x)
+- **Minor point releases** include new features and are backwards-compatible (eg, x.1.x)
+- **Patch releases** include bug fixes (eg, x.x.1)

 ## Getting Started